 Niederdorf is pedestrian-only, so it’s a great place to escape the hustle and bustle of the city for a while.
-You should be warned, though, this street is anything but boring with its nightly buzz of street artists.
+You should be warned, though, that this street is anything but boring with its nightly buzz of street artists.

-Start at the Lindenhofplatz, a park located on a hill in the center of Niederdorf with views of the river and the city.
+Start at the Lindenhofplatz, a park on a hill in the center of Niederdorf with views of the river and the city.
 From there, wander down into the maze of narrow streets lined with shops, cafes, and restaurants.

 6. Visit trendy West Zurich

 Zurich West is the city’s up-and-coming place outside the city center!
 A creative hub, this old industrial area has been transformed into a cultural hotspot.
 Former train tracks border this area, home to grungy cafes, art galleries, and cool bars.
 The alternative vibe of this district gives Berlin a run for its money!

 You’ll find a lot of locals at Im Viadukt, an open-air market located in an old railway viaduct.
 The market is home to over 30 shops and restaurants, from fresh produce to vintage clothes.
 If you’re looking for a bite, try Berg und Tal for small-business Swiss-made products.

 Frau Gerold’s Garten is another popular spot in Zurich West.
 This urban garden is perfect for enjoying a sunny day with friends.
 With its colorful graffiti walls, laid-back vibe, and a great selection of food and drink, it’s no wonder this spot is always packed.